aramis-lab/leaspy/docs/models.md

 #### Survival Submodel
 **Cause-Specific Weibull Hazards** (for competing risks):

 This submodel captures how variations in the progression of longitudinal disease outcomes influence the probability and timing of multiple clinical events, while accounting for censoring and competing risks.
-To achieve this, leaspy joint model uses a cause-specific hazard structure.
+To achieve this, the leaspy joint model uses a cause-specific hazard structure.

 For each event $l$ and patient $i$, we model a cause-specific hazard $h_{i,l}(t)$ {cite}`prentice_regression_1978, cheng_prediction_1998`.
-This framework allows us to estimate the risk of each event separately and account for the presence of competing risks (where one event precludes others)
+This framework allows us to estimate the risk of each event separately and account for the presence of competing risks (where one event precludes others).

 A Weibull distribution is used to model time-to-event data due to its flexibility in representing:
 - Increasing, decreasing, or constant hazard shapes,